perfectsense/gyro/docs/guides/writing-a-provider.rst

         setState(response.stateAsString());
     }

-**update(Resource current, Set<String> changedFieldNames)**
+**update(GyroUI ui, State state, AwsResource config, Set<String> changedProperties)**

 The ``update(..)`` method is called by Gyro when it determines that a resource attribute can be updated.
-This method will only be called if the fields that changed are marked with the ``@ResourceUpdatable`` annotation.
+This method will only be called if the fields that changed are marked with the ``@Updatable`` annotation.
 In cases where both updatable and non-updatable fields are changed Gyro will not call this method, instead it will call ``delete()`` followed by ``create()``.

-The ``changedFieldNames`` set contains the names of fields that changed.
+The ``changedProperties`` set contains the names of fields that changed.
 This allows implementations to minimum the of API calls necessary to effect an update.

 The following example implementation of ``update(..)`` updates an EBS volume in AWS: